AAU-P5-NAS/NAS/README.md

 2. Install packages:

+    simply run 'uv sync'

+    or manually do:
     - uv add pydantic torch pytest
     - uv add -- dev ruff pre-commit

+    then run:
     - uv run pre-commit install

     You should also install the pylance extension from vscode for type checking in your vscode language server.